Simeon Ivanov (racing driver)

 Simeon Ivanov (Симеон Иванов) (born 31 March 1988) is a Bulgarian former professional racing driver.
 He competed in Formula Renault 2.0 and World Series by Renault in 2007.
 His racing career started at the age of 15 (2003).
 He won both the Bulgarian Karting Championship in 2005 and twice the South East European Karting Championship in 2004 and 2005.
 He was also promoted twice the Best Bulgarian Racing Driver award in the two years in which he raced in national championships.
-In 2014 he raced in the Bulgarian Rally and Rallysprint Championships.
-In 2015 he competed in GT4 Euroseries with Ginetta G50.
+In 2014, he raced in the Bulgarian Rally and Rallysprint Championships.
+In 2015, he competed in GT4 Euroseries with Ginetta G50.
 He authored the book 0.1%: Join The Club of The Richest, Healthiest, Happiest.

 Career

 Karting

 Ivanov started his karting career at the age of 15.
 He won his first podium in his first race and the first win only two races later.
-In 2004 (his first full year as a racing driver) he raced in two karting championships - Bulgarian and South East European.
+In 2004 (his first full year as a racing driver), he raced in two karting championships - Bulgarian and South East European.
 He became the first karting champion of South East Europe and got second place in the national championship in class KF2.
-At the end of the season all racing teams voted Simeon Ivanov to become the holder of the Best Racing Driver award.
+At the end of the season, all racing teams voted Ivanov to become the holder of the Best Racing Driver award.